American Red Cross hosting blood drives

 As COVID-19 continues to affect everyday life, people may not be thinking about blood donation.
 But blood and platelets are needed daily to help patients battling disease and facing the unexpected.
 Donating blood is an easy way to care for each other and ensure hospitals have the blood products patients rely on.

-As a thank you for helping ensure a stable blood supply, all who come to give blood or platelets May 15-31 will receive a special Red Cross “We’re all in this together” T-shirt, by mail, while supplies last.
+As a thank you for helping ensure a stable blood supply, all who come to give blood or platelets through May 31 will receive a special Red Cross “We’re all in this together” T-shirt by mail, while supplies last.
 Donors must have a valid email address on file to claim their T-shirt.

 Each Red Cross blood drive and donation center follows the highest standards of safety and infection control, and additional precautions — including social distancing and face coverings for donors and staff — have been implemented to safeguard donors, volunteers and employees.